Saturday, June 25, 2022

 Trans Ally and Momma Bear, Callimachus, Greek Anthology 7.728

 The following is an epitaph of a priestess who served many goddesses throughout her life, including Cybele.
-As a priestess of Cybele, she was a protector and mentor of the galli, (trans woman followers of this goddess).
+As a priestess of Cybele, she was a protector and mentor of the goddess’ galli worshippers.

 Ἱερέη Δήμητρος ἐγώ ποτε, καὶ πάλιν Καβείρων,